rkitover/windows-dev-guide/README.md

 pwsh-cmd 2> $null
 ```

-, is not the same thing as suppressing `STDERR` in bash, for
+, is not the same thing as suppressing `STDERR` in sh, for example:
-example:

 ```powershell
 write-error '' *> $null